containers/release-notes/podman/main.md

  - Added a Windows tutorial ([#14141](https://github.com/containers/podman/pull/14141), [@n1hility](https://github.com/n1hility))

 ### Bug or Regression
+ - Fix a bug in the resolution of images in the Docker compat API when resolving short names for images that do not live on Docker Hub. ([#14294](https://github.com/containers/podman/pull/14294), [@vrothberg](https://github.com/vrothberg))
  - Fix a bug where bind-mounting /dev in conjunction with using --init failed to start the container. ([#14281](https://github.com/containers/podman/pull/14281), [@vrothberg](https://github.com/vrothberg))
  - Fix a bug where the pause image of a Pod with a custom ID mapping could not be built (https://bugzilla.redhat.com/show_bug.cgi?id=2083997). ([#14232](https://github.com/containers/podman/pull/14232), [@vrothberg](https://github.com/vrothberg))
+ - Fix a potential race when cleaning up systemd health-check units and timers. ([#14395](https://github.com/containers/podman/pull/14395), [@vrothberg](https://github.com/vrothberg))
  - Fixed a bug where a dangling ID in the database could render Podman unusable. ([#14321](https://github.com/containers/podman/pull/14321), [@mheon](https://github.com/mheon))
+ - Fixed a bug where podman container restore would fail if the container used --network none or ns:/path ([#14433](https://github.com/containers/podman/pull/14433), [@Luap99](https://github.com/Luap99))
  - Fixed a bug where removing a container with a zombie exec session would fail the first time, but succeed for subsequent calls ([#14252](https://github.com/containers/podman/issues/14252)). ([#14258](https://github.com/containers/podman/pull/14258), [@mheon](https://github.com/mheon))
  - Fixes a bug in the parsing of --security-opt ([#14415](https://github.com/containers/podman/pull/14415), [@nicrowe00](https://github.com/nicrowe00))
+ - Fixes premature container termination on Windows when API forwarding is not running ([#14250](https://github.com/containers/podman/pull/14250), [@n1hility](https://github.com/n1hility))
  - Podman-remote no longer joins user NS ([#14010](https://github.com/containers/podman/pull/14010), [@vrothberg](https://github.com/vrothberg))

 ### Uncategorized